chey-to-mozg/broken_keyboard/README.md

    5. ~~Add main menu button~~
 4. Create window with leaderboard
    1. Add loading data from DB
    2. Add rendering of names with their results (ordered)
+5. Add current keyboard layout on screen